berwyntan/candycrushgame/README.md

 - Applying creativity to my knowledge of array manipulation to write the functions that manipulate the model.
 - Viewing things from the player's perspective, like how to present the candies remaining are sliding down and not randomly generated.

-Functions are written to be presented frame by frame, something like a cartoon animation.
+- Writing functions to be presented step by step, something like a cartoon animation.

 - Checking for errors when the code doesn't run as intended and there are no errors in the console.
 When some candies cannot be dragged and dropped even though they should, I had to comment out parts of the code and pinpoint which code is the cause of the problem.

 ## How the Game Runs